saleem144/security/port_scanning.md

 nmap -sC example.com
 ```

+SMB

+##

 ## Metasploit

 We can do port-scanning with metasploit and nmap.
 And we can even integrate nmap into metasploit.
 This might be a good way to keep your process neat and organized.

-### db_nmap
+### db\_nmap

 You can run `db_nmap` and all the output will be stored in the metasploit database and available with

 ```
 hosts
 services
 ```

 You can also import nmap scans.
 But you must first output it in xml-format with the following flag

 ```
 nmap 192.168.1.107 -oX result.xml